 While there are certain advanced aspects of PRINCE2 that you learn about at Practitioner level (chiefly, how the method can be tailored to suit various kinds of projects), the focus of Practitioner training is on applying what you already know to specific scenarios.
 It should be noted that the Foundation qualification is a pre-requisite for the Practitioner.

-When studying for the Practitioner exam, you need to ensure that you not only understand the PRINCE2 principles, themes, and processes, but can also apply them to projects of various kinds.
-In addition, you should pay careful attention to the management products (documents created during PRINCE2 projects), with the aim of being able to create and evaluate them.
+Questions about all aspects of the PRINCE2 method will be asked, so when studying for the Practitioner exam, you need to ensure that you not only understand the PRINCE2 principles, themes, and processes, but can also apply them to projects of various kinds.
+You will also need to understand how to tailor the method.

 Becoming a PRINCE2 Practitioner is a normal part of many project managers’ careers; PRINCE2 is commonly thought of as the de-facto standard method of managing projects in the UK, and many project management job vacancies specify that candidates should be familiar with it.